mysterymath/lcc6502/README.md

 ### TODO

+* [ ] Scan through Atari 800 reference manual for target-specific considerations.
+* [ ] Scan through Commodore 64 reference manual for target-specific considerations.
+* [ ] Are there any cases where a value *must* be located in the zero page, say, to make a system call?
+This would require the named address extension.
+* [ ] What kinds of calling conventions are needed to call OS routines in C?
 * [ ] Define the mechanism for specifying the target architecture and output format.
 * [ ] Document the interfaces to allow adding new targets.